12 Ways To Beat Winter Blues Naturally

 Spice Up Your Life

-An interesting fact, many people don't know, according to Dr. Lukyanovsky, is that “improved circulation will improve mood just like exercise, during the colder months.”
+An interesting fact that many don't know, according to Dr. Lukyanovsky, is that “improved circulation will improve mood just like exercise, during the colder months.”
 One way to get your blood moving is by consuming certain spices.
-Dr. Lukyanovsky says, “curcumin, curry and black pepper can cause the body to warm up...”
-So stock your kitchen liberally.
-And keep in mind other luscious spices that also help generate body heat, including: ginger, cayenne pepper, turmeric, cinnamon, and clove.
+Dr. Lukyanovsky notes that “curcumin, curry and black pepper can cause the body to warm up.”
+So stock your kitchen liberally with circulation-boosting spices!
+Other luscious spices that help generate body heat include ginger, cayenne pepper, turmeric, cinnamon, and clove.

 Eat Sunny Foods